holmisen/agg/README.md

         aggregate [sum(I), sum(R)]
     }

-    # Finally, we can flatten the groups back into tsv again:
+    # Finally, we can flatten the groups back into flat records:
     flatten

 Lines starting with `#` are comments.

-The above program will output:
+The above script will produce:

     2010-02-04	5	11
     2010-05-01	5	8

-## Environment variables
+## Field separators

 If environment variable `IFS` is set, then it is used for input field separator.
 Otherwise, spaces are used to separate fields.